kobotoolbox/kpi/.tx/README.md

 The first two are kinda the same, but as the first one is already used to extract backend strings just reuse it for frontend as well.
 Less dependencies to install and bother about.

-The third is a better question, but it essentially boils down to the arguemnt above: that's just the simplest way to get it done.
+The third is a better question, but it essentially boils down to the argument above: that's just the simplest way to get it done.
 It's also the fastest on CI, as we don't need to install js deps nor build webpack to get those strings.